 Choosing the suitable camera for a given machine vision application often proves to be a challenging task.
 The data sheets provided by the manufacturers are difficult to compare.
-Frequently, vital pieces of information are not available and the user is forced to conduct a costly comparative test which still may fail to deliver all relevant camera parameters.
+Frequently vital pieces of information are not available and the user is forced to conduct a costly comparative test which still may fail to deliver all relevant camera parameters.
 This is where the EMVA 1288 Standard comes in.
 It creates transparency by defining reliable and exact measurement procedures as well as data presentation guidelines and makes the comparison of cameras and image sensors much easier.

 The Standard is elaborated by a consortium of the industry leading sensor and camera manufacturers, distributors and component customers.
 Work on the 1288 standard started in 2004.
 Version 1 for monochrome cameras was released in August 2005.
 Release 3.1 came into effect on December 30, 2016, contains some refinements and introduced a design of a standardized summary datasheet for easy camera comparison.
+Since June 21, 2021, Release 4.0 is in effect, replacing Release 3.1.

-Linear Camera Model
+Linear and General Camera Models

-The 1288 standard is based on a linear camera model.
-All noise sources except for photon noise and quantization noise can be included into a single parameter, the variance of the dark noise.
-Thus the model contains only three basic unknowns: the quantum efficiency, the dark noise and the system gain.
+The 1288 standard has been extended to non-linear cameras and cameras with preprocessing.
+With some improvements the previous release is being continued in "Release 4.0 Linear".
+A new module "Release 4.0 General" has been added.
+For the linear model, all noise sources except for photon noise and quantization noise can be included into a single parameter, the variance of the dark noise.
+Thus, the model contains only three basic unknowns: the quantum efficiency, the dark noise, and the system gain.
+The general model is a true black box and contains no internal camera parameters.
+Still, it is possible to determine all 1288 performance parameters with the same measurements as with the linear model.

-The Standardized Summary Datasheet
+Standardized Summary Datasheet